-Below are the percentage changes in the Consumer Price Index (CPI) for all of Ontario, as well as individually for Ottawa, Toronto and Thunder Bay.
-The CPI is a measure of inflation based on the increase in price to a predetermined “basket of goods”.
+The Consumer Price Index (CPI) is a measure of inflation based on the increase in price to a predetermined “basket of goods”.
 The year 2002 was chosen as the “base” year, which means the CPI for that year is 100.
 The CPI in each year after 2002 measures what has happened to prices relative to 2002.
 The Statistics Canada website allows researchers interested in downloading prior year’s tables to do comparisons year over year.
 You can view the CPI tables from 1989 to 2014 with this link: http://www.statcan.gc.ca/daily-quotidien/150918/dq150918a-eng.htm

 Ontario: percentage change in the consumer price index over one year from the same month.